-Course Name: Research Methodology Course Code: RMT 600 Credits: 3 Description:
+Course Name: Research Methodology

+Course Code: RMT 600

 This course offers an introduction to quantitative and qualitative designs in management research as well as to applied statistical methods.
 The students will learn the language and terminology of business research, the research process, use of different data sources and statistical techniques, measurement issues such as reliability and validity, and research instruments including questionnaires and interview schedules.
 It will prepare students for conducting an independent study, including formulating research questions, reviewing the literature, selecting a research approach and analytical/statistical models appropriate for answering the questions.
-The course has an applied orientation and students will develop basic research skills and knowledge to effectively use research in decisionmaking and solving organizational problems.
+The course has an applied orientation and students will develop basic research skills and knowledge to effectively research in decision-making and organizational problems.
 The students will be trained in the use of SPSS and NVivo software programs and will learn to apply SPSS-based statistical methods in their quantitative studies and NVivo in qualitative research projects.
 The course will emphasize the importance of cross-cultural dimension in the design and execution of empirical studies relating to different aspects of business.